 Who: The organizers of the RMC would like to invite anyone interested in participating in this event to come and learn, help out, or teach!
 The RMC is family friendly, non-discriminatory, and is donation-based to provide open access to people of all backgrounds.

 The organizers of the Radical Mycology Convergence see the use of fungal species for environmental betterment as an extension of “radical” or “deep” ecology, which considers all beings as having an inherent value and interdependence.
 Through the use of fungi to enact change, we are attempting to challenge assumptions about the importance of the fungal kingdom in western culture in an effort to help shift society’s relationship to the fungi (and, by extension, the Earth) toward greater harmony.
 The values behind the RMC focus on directly reducing ecological destruction and human oppression in the world by emphasizing community building, sustainable lifestyle practices, and personal empowerment to bring about positive and lasting change.
 The RMC shares skills that help one live outside of detrimental industrial economies and in better balance with the world.
 For all these reasons, we see the emphasis that the RMC puts on working with the fungi for social and global change as a distinct (and somewhat “radical”) shift from the traditional approach of a more individualistic mycology that has long focused on foraging for mushrooms and eating them.

 Wikipedia on Deep Ecology

 The Radical Mycology Convergence (RMC) is a volunteer-run gathering of mushroom enthusiasts working to share knowledge and skills related to the use of fungi for environmental and personal betterment.
-A non-discriminatory and family-friendly event, the RMC brings together people of all backgrounds and abilities to build network of like-minded people through the engagement of various learning modes.
-The RMC focuses on skills related to the use of fungi (and other organism) for the remediation and restoration of damaged environments to create a better world with greater ecological health.
-Workshops at the RMC emphasize low-tech and low-budget techniques that support community building and self-sufficiency while encouraging independence from corporate, non-local, or environmentally exploitative materials and/or practices.
+A non-discriminatory and family-friendly event, the RMC invites people of all backgrounds and abilities to help build a growing network of people invested in studying the importance of mycology, citizen science and bioremediation.
+The RMC shares skills for working with fungi (and other organisms) to help regenerate, remediate, and renew damaged environments.
+Workshops at the RMC emphasize low-tech and low-budget techniques that support efforts for environmental protection, social justice, and self-sufficiency while encouraging independence from corporate, non-local, or environmentally exploitative materials and/or practices.